jordanoverbye/are.na-graphql/README.md

-# are.na GraphQP server
+# are.na GraphQL server

-> Note: This is still very much a WIP
+> Note: This is still very much a WIP.
+There are some are.na API routes that are not yet supported through queries or mutations yet.

 A GraphQL schema and server wrapping the are.na REST API.
 The GraphQL schema can be found [here](./src/type-defs.js)